BashSupport-Pro/bashsupport-pro/README.md

-# bashsupport-pro
+# BashSupport Pro
-The public repository of the BashSupport Pro plugin for issue tracking
+This is the public issue tracker of the [BashSupport Pro](https://www.bashsupport.com/pro) plugin.